ataastar/interrogator-api/README.md

  - Postgresql

 RUN the sample.
  - npm install
  - set the PG_OPTION in order to the right schema will be the default: SET PG_OPTIONS={"search_path":"interrogator"}
- -  node index.js or run start.bat with the database user password as param
+ - node index.js or run start.bat with the following params
+   - database user password
+   - host (optionally)
+   - web client host (optionally)
  - Open a browser window and navigate to http:\\\\localhost:3000 to access the app.

 FEATURES